Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_RaspberryPi.rst

-:breadcrumbs: <a href="../../index.html">Home</a> / <a href="../../Kits.html">Kits</a> / <a href="../../Kits/WeatherStation/WeatherStation.html">Starter Kit: Weather Station</a> / Construction: Raspberry Pi Weather Station
+:breadcrumbs: <a href="../../index.html">Home</a> / <a href="../../Kits.html">Kits</a> / <a href="../../Kits/WeatherStation/WeatherStation.html#construction">Starter Kit: Weather Station</a> / Construction: Raspberry Pi Weather Station

 .. _starter_kit_weather_station_construction_rpi:

 Construction: Raspberry Pi Weather Station
 ==========================================

-It is possible to control the Weather Station with an embedded board like the Raspberry Pi.
+It is possible to control the Weather Station with an embedded board such as the :ref:`Raspberry Pi <embedded_raspberry_pi>`.
 You can put the Raspberry Pi in the case, despite it is a bit tricky to get everything in the case.

 We will put a :ref:`Master Brick <master_brick>`, a :ref:`Step-Down Power Supply <step_down_power_supply>`, a :ref:`DC Jack